This post contains affiliate links. Read the full disclosure here.

-STEP TWO: Add the raspberry puree to a small saucepan and bring it to a boil on medium heat.
+STEP EIGHT: Add the raspberry puree to a small saucepan and bring it to a boil on medium heat.

-STEP FIVE: While the puree is cooling, beat the butter and vegetable shortening in a mixing bowl until they're fully combined.
+STEP ELEVEN: While the puree is cooling, beat the butter and vegetable shortening in a mixing bowl until they're fully combined.

-STEP SIX: Beat in the puree, then add in the powdered sugar a little bit at a time.
-Continue adding powdered sugar until the buttercream is thick enough.
+STEP TWELVE: Beat in the puree, then add in the powdered sugar a little bit at a time.
+Continue adding powdered sugar until the buttercream reaches your desired consistency.

 - Careful not to over-mix - When making the cupcakes, the dry ingredients should be mixed into the wet ingredients only until just combined.
 This is key to getting fluffy cupcakes!